You are here:

 To fully appreciate all of the aromas, you have to stick your nose down into your glass (literally) and inhale deeply.
 The smell should be strong enough to immediately reel off some familiar smells, such as fruity and spicy.
-Remove your nose from the glass for a few seconds and then return again.
+Remove your nose from the glass for a few seconds and then return.
 This time try to separate distinctive smells; if it was fruity before, can you smell individual fruits such as blackberries, strawberries or bitter lemons?
 Naming specific smells produces a more accurate assessment of wine, rather than using words such as 'feminine' or ‘clumsy’.

 The WSET® Systematic Approach to Tasting Wine (Level 2) list written by the Wine Spirit & Education Trust is a useful resource for identifying aroma and flavour characteristics at your tasting.

 Recording the taste is an essential aspect of wine tasting.
 Unlike your nose, your mouth can recognise texture.

 Depending on your tasting event, some people prefer to spit into a spittoon after several seconds, whereas others tend to swallow the mouthful of wine.
 It is best to clarify at the beginning of your event what the conduct for tasting is; some spit and some don’t.
 Most professionals will spit, especially if it is a very long tasting.
 Typically, nearly all social tastings drink.

 Many wine checklist sheets help you to record the taste of a wine.
 Wineware has a downloadable ‘Wine Tasting Notes’ (click here for PDF).
 It may also be useful to have a list of basic wine terms handy throughout your tasting.
 Wineware has a downloadable ‘Basic Wine Tasting Terms’ (click here for PDF).